Kate B. Nooner

 Associate Dean for Faculty, Policy, Research and Innovation

-Dr. Kate Brody Nooner is a Full Professor and Senior Associate Dean for Faculty Policy, Research, and Innovation in the College of Science and Engineering at UNCW.
-A distinguished educator, scholar, and higher education leader with more than two decades of experience, she advances strategic initiatives that promote student and faculty success, research excellence, and interdisciplinary collaboration.
+Dr. Kate Brody Nooner is a Full Professor of Psychology and Senior Associate Dean for Faculty, Policy, Research, and Innovation in the College of Science and Engineering at UNCW.
+A distinguished educator, scholar, and higher education leader with more than two decades of experience, she brings a leadership approach rooted in liberal arts values with an entrepreneurial drive to advance strategic initiatives that promote student, faculty, and staff success, creative growth and discovery, and interdisciplinary collaboration.

-She has served as Chair of the Department of Psychology and Vice President of the Faculty Senate, leading efforts to develop and implement policies that strengthen scholarship and foster cross-disciplinary learning.
-Her leadership has been central to launching new programs and curriculum, building key partnerships, and elevating UNCW’s research profile.
+She has served as Chair of the Department of Psychology and Vice President of the Faculty Senate, leading efforts to develop and implement policies that support faculty, strengthen scholarship, and foster high-impact learning.
+Her leadership has been central to launching new programs and building key community and industry partnerships.

-Recognized across the university and beyond, Dr. Nooner is dedicated to creating academic environments where faculty, students, and scholarship thrive.
+Recognized across the university and beyond, Dr. Nooner is dedicated to creating enriching environments where students, faculty, and staff thrive.

 Education